Quality - Octane Rate

 in their premium quality gas.
 Another quality problem is a high level

 of methanol.
-Many gas stations add up to 10% methanol to the gas.
+Most brands add up to 10% methanol to the gas.
+Experience

-Experience show that the 2CV doesn't really like this.
-I don' know of
+show that the 2CV doesn't really like this.
+I don' know of damages to

 Especially in the Midwest they use high Methanol levels.
 Mostly the